 To learn about brewing Pilsner, take a day trip to the Pilsner Urquell Brewery and taste a couple of glasses of beer (pivo in Czech) in the restaurant afterwards.

-As you can hardly move in the city center for bars and pubs, play it safe and call in the experts; take a hugely popular guided bar crawl through Prague's traditional beer cellars.
-Led by pivo ‘masters’ who introduce you to a fine selection of Czech beers, you’ll get to visit several beer cellars and taste seven different ales.
-Surprisingly, the beer is usually of decent quality and reasonable price even in the most tourist-riddled of bars.
+As you can hardly move in the city center for bars and pubs, play it safe and call in the experts—take a hugely popular guided bar crawl through Prague's traditional beer cellars.
+Led by pivo masters who introduce you to a fine selection of Czech beers, you’ll get to visit several beer cellars and taste various ales.

-As well as dozens of historic beer cellars, microbreweries and gastro pubs have recently become big business in Prague.
+In addition to the city's dozens of historic beer cellars, microbreweries and gastro pubs have recently become big business in Prague.
 If you have a healthy interest in Czech cuisine, combine your beer-tasting experience with a visit to a couple of handpicked pubs to sample prize-winning boutique beers along with local dishes.
-As you drink, the supply of Czech goulash, schnitzel and dumplings comes thick and fast.
+As you drink, the supply of Czech goulash, schnitzel, and dumplings comes thick and fast.